Save The Palm Springs Plaza Theatre - Visit Palm Springs tag-img

 In April of 2022, the Foundation board informed the Palm Springs City Council that it had received an incredibly generous donation of $2 million as a matching grant.
 The Croels are new residents of Palm Springs and were so captivated by the Plaza Theatre restoration project that they followed David Lee’s initial $5 million pledge with one of their own.

 “We were honored to join David Lee, the Plaza Theatre Foundation founders, and all the other people who have donated to this important preservation project,” said Jon Croel.
 “Donna and I continue to be impressed by the significance of this restoration project and the important role that the Plaza Theatre has served in the history of Palm Springs.
-We hope that our donation inspires others in the community to step forward and help the Foundation raise the remaining funds needed to restore this iconic building.”
+We hope our donation inspires others in the community to step forward and help the Foundation raise the remaining funds needed to restore this iconic building.”

 Donna and Jon Croel at the Plaza Theatre